blue-pulse/minecraft-reimagined/README.md

 ## Description

-**Minecraft Reimagined** is a straightforward modpack that enhances performance and graphics while introducing exciting new features like biomes, structures, and bosses.
-Built for Fabric 1.20.1, it comes in three versions to suit different needs:
+**Minecraft Reimagined** is a straightforward modpack built for Neoforge 1.21.1 that enhances performance and graphics while introducing exciting new features like biomes, structures, and bosses.

-#### 🚀 Standard
-The basic modpack, perfect for players who want improved performance and visuals without any extra requirements.

-#### 🔥 Ultimate
-Packed with additional visual effects and enhancements, this version is ideal for players with more powerful computers seeking a richer experience.

-#### ⚙️ Server
-Specifically designed for server installations, this version allows you to host the modpack for multiplayer gameplay without extra client-side features.

 Dive in and enjoy a fresh take on Minecraft!